zelhajou/ft_cpp_modules/module 04/ex00/README.md

 In these classes, `WrongAnimal` and `WrongCat` illustrate what happens when polymorphism is not implemented correctly. `WrongAnimal` does not use virtual functions for its `makeSound`, which means that it will not exhibit polymorphic behavior when used in a base class pointer context.
 This demonstrates the importance of using virtual functions to achieve polymorphism in C++.

-## Summary

-This exercise teaches the importance and implementation of polymorphism in C++ using virtual functions and inheritance.
-By creating a base class with a virtual function and derived classes that override this function, you can achieve polymorphic behavior, allowing different derived classes to be treated uniformly while still providing their specific implementations.
-The use of a main function to test this setup shows how polymorphism works in practice.